tanish0912/event-ease/README.md

 This project is currently in development state.
-Tanish, Siddhanth & Vansh is on this project.
+Tanish, Siddhanth & Vansh are on this project.